-This life cycle assessment (LCA) considers the CO_2 equivalents of a product over its entire life cycle.
+This life cycle assessment (LCA) considers the $\mathrm{CO}2$ equivalents of a product over its entire life cycle.
 In order to assess the climate impact, greenhouse gas emissions associated with the raw material supply chain, transport logistics and production, the usage and recycling or disposal of the product are included.
 The Global Warming Potential (GWP) evaluation is currently the main focus in the automotive sector.

-Figure 3 shows the ${\rm CO_2}$ equivalents of the BMW i5 Touring over its life cycle and the impact of using 100% renewable energy in the usage phase.
+Figure 3 shows the CO2 equivalents of the BMW 520d Touring over its entire life cycle.

-The BMW i5 Touring tested for this life cycle assessment is handed over to customers with 17.4t $\rm CO_2e$.
-Inbound and outbound logistics account for 0.4t of this.
+The BMW 520d Touring tested for this life cycle assessment is handed over to customers with 11t $\rm CO_2e$ .
+Inbound and outbound logistics account for approx. 0.4t of this.
 Inbound logistics includes all transportation of goods from suppliers to the production sites and intra-plant transport.
 The outbound transport logistics from the factory to the global markets is determined on the basis of forecasted volume plans.

-The usage phase for the BMW i5 Touring is based on WLTP consumption and a total distance covered of 200,000 km (approx. 125,000 mls).
+The usage phase for the BMW 520d Touring is based on WLTP consumption and a total distance covered of 200,000 km. (approx. 125,000 mls)